US STOCKS-Futures tick up as strong 2014 draws to a close

 waiting until 2015 to make major position changes, energy shares

-will likely be in focus on what looks to be a quiet day as crude
+will likely be in focus on an otherwise quiet day as crude oil

 nine sessions, hitting a series of intraday and closing records.